BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 How to Deal With Terrible Twos

 First off, take a deep breath.
 While dealing with the terrible twos isn’t easy, coming up with a strategy and sticking to it can stave off meltdowns and other trying behaviors.
+More importantly, remember that your child’s challenging behavior is developmentally appropriate.
+They’re learning, growing and figuring out the world around them.
 Read on to figure out how to plan your approach to terrible twos discipline.

 How to handle temper tantrums

-So what are some tactics you can use to handle a tantrum while in public?
-Say, for example, you’re at a restaurant when your toddler throws a tantrum over the type of crayon she wants.
+What are some tactics you can use to handle a tantrum?
+Say, for example, you’re at a restaurant when your toddler throws a tantrum over the type of crayon they want.
 What’s the best move?
-First, don’t tell your toddler she’s “bad,” Braun says.
-Instead, try narrating how she’s feeling (“You sound really frustrated.
+First, don’t tell your toddler they’re “bad,” Braun says.
+Instead, try acknowledging and narrating how they’re feeling (“You sound really frustrated.
 You really wanted a blue crayon, right?”).
-It can help her find the words to communicate her frustration.
-Taking your toddler out of the situation and going for a walk, looking at a picture on the wall or giving her a toy from your purse can all help shift her attention from her initial anger.
-Remember, you’re teaching her how to appropriately communicate and grapple with frustration, Braun says.
-By helping her voicing her anger and find a way to shift her feelings, you’re setting her up for success.
+It can help them find the words to communicate their frustration.
+Taking your toddler out of the situation and going for a walk, looking at a picture on the wall or giving them a toy from your purse can all help shift their attention from their initial anger.
+Remember, you’re teaching them how to appropriately communicate and grapple with frustration, Braun says.
+By helping them voice their anger and find a way to shift their feelings, you’re setting them up for success.

 At the end of the day, remind yourself what pretty much every parent who’s had a toddler knows: Tantrums are normal.
 “I always remain calm and remind myself that it’s a lot less embarrassing at age 2 than it would be at 10,” says Jackie, a mom to a newborn and a 3 year old.